Don’t know whether to take the SAT or ACT?

 Sadly, there are no obvious answers.
 The best way to figure out the ACT vs. SAT conundrum is to take a practice test for both.
 If there is one you feel more comfortable with, then that’s the test you should take.

-But before gleaning too much from the comparison and quiz, remember that there’s no substitute for taking a practice version of both tests!
+But before gleaning too much from the comparison, remember that there’s no substitute for taking a practice version of both tests!
 Happy reading.

 |What do these tests feel like?||A logic and reasoning test||A more objective, clear-cut test|